Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Tag-based Genetic Regulation

-We aim to incorporate gene regulatory network-inspired methodology that allows programs to dynamically adjust which module is triggered by a particular call based on not just current inputs, but also prior inputs.
+We aim to incorporate gene regulatory network-inspired methodology to allow programs to dynamically adjust which module is triggered by a particular call based on not just current inputs, but also prior inputs.
 We achieved this goal by instantiating gene regulatory networks using tag-based referencing.
-We implemented tag-based genetic regulation in the context of the linear GP system SignalGP \citep{lalejini_evolving_2018}.
-In this system, programs comprise tag-addressed modules (\textit{i.e.}, functions), each of which contain a linear sequence of instructions.
-Each instruction has arguments, including an evolvable tag that can be used to identify a tag-addressed module.
-Despite our focus on linear GP, our approach is immediately applicable to each of the tag-enabled systems described in Section \ref{sec:tag-based-referencing} and can be easily incorporated into any genetic programming representation.
+Specifically, we implemented tag-based genetic regulation in the context of the linear GP system SignalGP \citep{lalejini_evolving_2018}, which is described in further detail in Section \ref{sec:methods:signalgp}.
+Here, we describe tag-based genetic regulation in terms of our SignalGP-based implementation; however, our overall approach is immediately applicable to each of the tag-enabled systems described in Section \ref{sec:tag-based-referencing} and can be easily incorporated into any genetic programming representation.

+Briefly, programs in SignalGP are composed of tag-addressed modules (\textit{i.e.}, functions), each of which contain a linear sequence of instructions.
+Each instruction has arguments, including an evolvable tag that can be used to identify and call a tag-addressed module.
+When a referring tag (\textit{e.g.}, from an instruction) is used to look up a tag-addressed module, all modules in that program are ranked according to a tag-matching score.
+A tag-matching score quantifies the quality of the reference between a referring tag and a module's tag; we always select the module with best reference quality (\textit{i.e.}, the highest tag-match score with the referring tag).
+When a module is called, it is executed procedurally, instruction-by-instruction, in the same way as in a conventional linear GP system.